 CRPS in children also affects more girls than boys.

 In a research study by Lee, W.H.
 (2015) it concluded that there were a number of possible causes of complex regional pain syndrome including:

 “…. tissue damage, nerve damage, casting, traumas, fractures, burns, frostbites, strokes, and other non-identifiable causes”

-It has been noted among health professionals that Complex Regional Pain Syndrome (CRPS) may develop after any of the following incidents:
+It has been noted among health professionals that Complex Regional Pain Syndrome (CRPS) may develop or may be triggered after any of the following incidents: